developer-friendly/blog/docs/blog/posts/2024/0023-operational-authentication/index.md

 ### Kratos SQL Database

-There are a number of ways you can provide a SQL-backed database to the [Ory] [Kratos] server.
-In this blog post, I choose to deploy a in-cluster PostgreSQL using the Bitnami Helm Chart[^bitnami-postgres].
+There are a number of ways you can provide a SQL-backed database to the [Ory] [Kratos] Kratos server.
+In this blog post, I choose to deploy an in-cluster PostgreSQL using the Bitnami Helm Chart[^bitnami-postgres].

 ```shell title="" linenums="0"
 helm repo add bitnami https://charts.bitnami.com/bitnami